iterative/dvc.org/content/docs/studio/user-guide/account-management.md

 **Managing email addresses:**

-You can add multiple email addresses to a single Studio account.
+You can add multiple email addresses to a single Iterative Studio account.
 You can login to the account with any of your verified email addresses as long as you have set up a password for your account.
 This is true even if you signed up using your GitHub, GitLab, or Bitbucket.

 One of your email addresses must be designated as primary.
-This is the address to which Studio will send all your account notification emails.
+This is the address to which Iterative Studio will send all your account notification emails.

 You can change your primary email address by clicking on the `Primary` button next to the email address which you want to designate as primary.